baelen-git/Compute-Lab/README.md

 ## Pre Requisites
 - Have an Intersight account (SaaS or Appliance)
 - Make sure you have [isctl](https://github.com/cgascoig/isctl) installed and configured with an API key that has access to both organizations.
 - OPTIONAL: Have 2 different orgs.
-One for storing most of the config which is called IMM-LAB-RESOURCES and is shared with the second organization called IMM-Troubleshooting which is where the FI targets are claimed and we will store the Server Profiles and Resource Pool.
+One for storing most of the config which is called LAB-RESOURCES and is shared with the second organization called LTRCOM-2020 which is where the FI targets are claimed and we will store the Server Profiles and Resource Pool.
 This is optional, you can also update the config to work with a single org.
 - Claim your FI Target into the right organization